Cadillac: The "Art and Science" era: 2000–present

 The new second-generation CTS-V performance sedan was introduced in 2009 as a direct competitor to the BMW M5.
 Powered by a supercharged OHV 6.2 L LSA V8 engine, an automatic version of the CTS-V lapped the Nürburgring in 7:59.32, at the time a record for production sedans.
 The last DTS rolled off the assembly line at 11:51 a.m. on May 27, 2011.
 It was replaced by the Cadillac XTS which debuted in 2012 as a 2013 model.
 The Cadillac ATS compact sedan also debuted in 2012 as a 2013 model and a coupe version of the ATS was added two years later.

 In 2016, the Cadillac CT6 was introduced and was the brand's first full-size rear-wheel-drive sedan since the discontinuation of the Fleetwood in 1996.
 In early 2017, Cadillac launched Book By Cadillac, a vehicle subscription service which was initially available in New York City.
 In November 2017, it was announced that Book by Cadillac would be expanding to Dallas and Los Angeles.

 The Cadillac XT6, a new seven-seat luxury mid-size crossover SUV, was introduced on January 12, 2019, at the North American International Auto Show.
 It went on sale in the third quarter of 2019 as a 2020 model.
-Other additions to the Cadillac lineup for the 2020 model year include the CT5 mid-size luxury sedan, replacing the CTS, and the CT4 compact sedan which replaces the ATS.
+Other additions to the Cadillac lineup for the 2020 model year included the CT5 mid-size luxury sedan, replacing the CTS, and the CT4 compact sedan which replaced the ATS.
 Performance "V" versions of the CT4 and CT5 were also added for 2020.